All Episodes

 Yes, absolutely.

-They eat or consume one meal every 36 Earth hours.
+They eat or consume one meal every 36 earth hours.

 I haven't figured out how many hours that is for them.

-But they did provide me with a large variety of foods that I was familiar with, very delicious foods,
+But they did provide me with a large variety of foods that I was familiar with, very delicious foods.

-and I found out that actually this was, I'm not much of a meat eater, so I turned down their
+And I found out that actually this was, I'm not much of a meat eater, so I turned down their sausages and their ham and stuff like that, and I stuck to the other things.

-But then I found out that it's all made from a plant material that is hydroponically grown
+But then I found out that it's all made from a plant material that is hydroponically grown and processed, and that they themselves don't chew the stud like a cow chews its stuff like a cow chews its cud.

-it's beyond their capacity I think to kill sentient beings.
+It's beyond their capacity, I think, to kill sentient beings.

-Boy, if this was a delusion it was a damn detailed one.
+Boy, if this was a delusion, it was a damn detailed one.

-That's um, actually I spent quite a bit of time in the book discussing the delightful food.
+Actually, I spent quite a bit of time in the book discussing the delightful food.

 In fact, I made a joke one time.